AleKoure/RepData_PeerAssessment1/PA1_template.md

 ```
 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
-##  0.1424 34.0900 37.3800 37.3800 44.4800 73.5900
+##      41    9819   10770   10770   12810   21190
 ```
-It is evident that the mean and the median remain unchanged.
-Thus the expectation value is the same and the distribution remains normal.
+It is evident that the mean and the median are almost the same.
+Thus the expectation value is the same and the distribution remaremains normal.
 However, compering the new values of the 1st and the 3rd quarter with the old ones, we confirm that we get a smaller variance.

 ##Actinity Patterns(Weeksays Vs Weekends)